 Multinational conglomerate General Electric Company (

-The Fairfield, CN-based company reported first quarter net
+The Fairfield, CT-based company reported second quarter net

 The Bottom Line

-We have been recommending shares of GE since Sept.16, when the
+We have been recommending shares of General Electric (

 General Electric Company (